Architecture

 • ACID transactions for state consistency

-• Familiar operational model (backups, replication, monitoring)
+• Familiar ops model (backups, replication, monitoring)

 • No distributed coordination complexity